Surviving Emergencies and Disasters

 Risk management’s objective is to assure uncertainty does not deflect the

-endeavor from the business goals.
+endeavor from the business goals. (defined in ISO 31000 as the effect of

 Operational Risk Management